 While Silicon Valley may not sound all that interesting, there are plenty of attractions and interesting sites.
 Spanning over 20 miles in the southern San Francisco Bay Area, Silicon Valley is renowned for being the home of global technology companies like Apple, Google, and Meta.
 It also boasts plenty of parks, museums, and technology-focused institutions to explore.

-Feel like a spot of shopping?
+Feel like shopping?
 Hit Santana Row and unleash your credit card at the boutique stores and high-end shops lining the pretty tree-lined avenues.
 When you’ve built up an appetite, you’ll find everything from casual cafés to gourmet eateries to grab some grub.

 Sonoma County